MdeCastelbajac/revision-timetable-script/README.md

 - (Optional) You may want to keep track of an indicator (urgency, difficulty, confidence, etc.) per session :
   In this case, the base version comes with a 3-color set (RYG) which you can chose from, using the command line.

-- Then it fills the first non-empty cell on the matching row with the current date and a bg-color, if specified (*see above*). and opens the up-to-date timetable.
+- Fills the first non-empty cell on the matching row with the current date and a bg-color, if specified (*see above*), and opens the up-to-date timetable.